 - Death from Castlevania: Lords of Shadow simply never shuts up in his 5 minutes hammy speech even though he has been quite normal when he stayed as Zobek, your ally.

 - Lord Ghirahim in The Legend of Zelda: Skyward Sword, aka Mr. Furious!
 OUTRAGED!
 SICK WITH ANGER!!
-Zant from The Legend Of Zelda Twilight Princess is similarly hammy, especially during his Villainous Breakdown.
+Zant from The Legend of Zelda: Twilight Princess is similarly hammy, especially during his Villainous Breakdown.
+And Master Kohga from The Legend of Zelda: Breath of the Wild uses lots of dramatic posing and self-hyping.
 Ganon is also somewhat hammy (literally, in certain situations), but he's rather restrained compared to the other two.

 - Geldoblame, of Baten Kaitos: Eternal Wings and the Lost Ocean, is far and away the hammiest character in the game and (unintentionally) probably the best-voiced character, just because it's so amusing.

 - Bowser of Super Mario Bros. gets hammier with every game.

 - Fawful in the Mario & Luigi series is a hammy lunatic who speaks in the most over the top way possible.
 Him being the villain in Bowser's Inside Story and being against the aforementioned Bowser is one of the reasons it's seen as so funny.

 - In Super Paper Mario, most of the hammier characters are the villains.
 Let's see, there's O'Chunks, Count Bleck, Dimentio, Mr. L, and to a lesser extent, Mimi and Francis.
 And there's also Bowser as always, so it's probably safe to say that this trope is in full effect in this game.